stall with various oriental spices in local bazaar

 Uncovering Almedina’s Treasures

 Almedina is a district that thrives on contrasts—it’s home to iconic landmarks that draw crowds and hidden gems known only to the initiated.
-As you explore this rich tapestry of history and culture, be sure to discover both.
+As you explore this rich tapestry of history and culture, take time to discover both.

 The Iconic Koutoubia Mosque: A Must-See

 The Koutoubia Mosque, with its towering minaret, is a must-visit landmark in Almedina.
 It’s not just a stunning architectural marvel; it’s also the spiritual heart of Marrakesh.
-Take a moment to admire its intricate details and soak in the tranquility of its surroundings.
+Please take a moment to admire its intricate details and soak in the tranquility of its surroundings.

 The Saadian Tombs: A Hidden Wonder